 Q: How does collaboration with complementary industry partners (software, hardware, etc.) position Red Cat within AUKUS, particularly in enhancing unmanned capabilities for emerging military threats?

 Red Cat Holdings: Red Cat isn’t a vertically integrated company at all; our specialty is horizontal.
 Our methodology is to get best-of-breed commercial technologies integrated into our systems smartly, and then to field them rapidly.
-Our partner base is broad, including almost all major subsystems: day & night optical sensors, radios & datalinks, automated target detection / classification / identification and tracking, photogrammetry (2D imagery 3D models), vision-based navigation, swarming & collaborative behaviors, ground station control hardware & software, and more.
+Our partner base is broad, including almost all major subsystems: day & night optical sensors, radios & datalinks, automated target detection / classification / identification and tracking, photogrammetry (2D imagery and 3D models), vision-based navigation, swarming & collaborative behaviors, ground station control hardware & software, and more.
 Of particular interest lately are technologies that enable continued operational effectiveness in A2/AD environments.

 We’re in the process of institutionalizing these collaborations via the Red Cat Futures Initiative (RFI), which will help to standardize partner onboarding and secure government funding for the required integration effort.
 We already have some RFI partners from non-US AUKUS nations, and we expect to gain even more as AUKUS-focused activities ramp up on Pillar 2.